 Planning a Trip to Saba: What the Weather Tells You

-Saba, the small volcanic island in the Eastern Caribbean, attracts visitors seeking quiet beaches, dramatic hiking trails, and a genuinely laid-back island experience.
+Saba, the small volcanic island in the Eastern Caribbean, attracts visitors seeking dramatic hiking trails, world-class diving, and a genuinely laid-back island experience.
 Unlike busier Caribbean destinations, Saba remains refreshingly undeveloped.
 Weather plays a critical role in making the most of what the island offers, and understanding Saba's climate patterns allows travelers to match their visit with the conditions that suit their priorities.

 Winter Months: December Through March